vuex-orm/vuex-orm/docs/guide/relationships/defining-relationships.md

 }
 ```

-The first argument of `this.hasOne` is the related model, which is, in this case, are Profile model.
+The first argument of `this.hasOne` is the related model, which in this case is the Profile model.
 The second argument is the "foreign key" which holds the primary key of the User model.
-For this example, the foreign key is the `user_id` at Profile model.
+In this example, the foreign key is the `user_id` of the Profile model.

 Additionally, Vuex ORM assumes that the foreign key should have a value matching the id (or the custom `static primaryKey`) field of the parent.
 In other words, Vuex ORM will look for the value of the user's id column in the user_id column of the Profile record.
 If you would like the relationship to use a value other than id, you may pass the third argument to the hasOne method specifying your custom key: